 Many patients with a rare inherited disease may endure a long diagnostic odyssey, receiving several inconclusive genetic tests before arriving at a diagnosis.
 Patients with complex genetic diseases often have multiple differential diagnoses or suspected variants in difficult-to-sequence regions which can be challenging from a clinical evaluation point of view, both in terms of test selection and technological solutions.
 This requires tailoring of the sequencing technology and custom solutions from the laboratory performing the testing as well as a dedicated clinical interpretation team that goes above and beyond to compile evidence supporting or refuting the pathogenicity of the variants identified.

-This webinar will review:
+This webinar reviews:

 - The clinical importance of including both CNV analysis and deep-intronic, non-coding variants in your test selection